51Degrees/specifications/pipeline-specification/features/evidence.md

 If any other prefixes are present then their order of precedence is alphabetical.
 This rule just ensures that any conflicts are resolved deterministically.
-For example the [Cloud Request Engine](../pipeline-elements/cloud-request-engine.md#processing)
+For example the [Cloud Request Engine](../pipeline-elements/cloud-request-engine.md#processing) removes the prefix so must have a consistent mechanism to decide which value to use when clashes occur.

 ## Adding Evidence values

 Evidence is immutable.
 However, it might be desireable for some Flow Elements to add new values to Evidence for later elements to use.

-In order to allow for something similar this usage scenario, we suggest creating a helper function that will pull a value from an existing Element Data if available, or fallback to pulling it from Evidence if needed.
+In order to allow for something similar this usage scenario, it is suggested that a helper function is created that will pull a value from an existing Element Data if available, or fallback to pulling it from Evidence if needed.

 For example, if Device Detection Engine requests `query.sec-ch-ua-platform` from this function, it would return a Property value from any Element Data